Auxerrois blanc

-Auxerrois blanc ([o.sɛ.ʁwa blɑ̃]) or Auxerrois Blanc de Laquenexy is a white wine grape that is important in Alsace, and is also grown in Germany and Luxembourg.
+Auxerrois blanc ([o.sɛ.ʁwa blɑ̃]) or Auxerrois Blanc de Laquenexy is a white wine grape prevalent in the French region of Alsace, and is also grown in neighbouring Germany and Luxembourg.
 It is a full sibling of Chardonnay that is often blended with the similar Pinot blanc.

 History

 Auxerrois blanc is thought to have originated in Lorraine, rather than near Auxerre in the Yonne.
 Recent DNA fingerprinting suggests that it is a cross between Gouais blanc and Pinot, the same ancestry as Chardonnay.
-The name Auxerrois blanc has actually been used as a synonym for Chardonnay in the Moselle region in France, which explains why there is also a longer name (Auxerrois Blanc de Laquenexy) for the grape variety.
+The name Auxerrois blanc has been used as a synonym for Chardonnay in the Moselle region in France, which may explain why there is also a longer name (Auxerrois Blanc de Laquenexy) for the grape variety.

 Distribution and Wines

-Seldom seen in the New World, a little is grown in North America and South Africa.
+Auxerrois blanc is seldom seen in the Americas, though is somewhat grown in North America and South Africa.

 France

 France's 1950 ha of Auxerrois blanc are mostly in Alsace, with some in the Côtes de Toul of Lorraine.
 It is mostly blended into wines called "Pinot blanc" (which may actually consist of Auxerrois blanc, the variety Pinot blanc, Pinot gris and Pinot noir vinified white).
 It is an important component of Crémant d'Alsace.